Bart vs. Australia: Plot

 The Simpsons arrive in Australia and stay in the U.S. Embassy in Canberra.
-When Bart sees a sign prohibiting foreign visitors from bringing in invasive species, he leaves his pet bullfrog at the airport.
-A kangaroo puts the frog in its marsupial pouch, introducing it into the wild.
+When Bart sees a sign prohibiting foreign visitors from bringing in invasive species, he leaves his pet bullfrog at the airport before it escapes and kangaroo puts the frog in its marsupial pouch, introducing it into the wild.
+The Simpsons begin to see Australia visiting a bar where Homer orders a giant beer can, a museum where Marge learns Australia was a Penal Colony before eventually visiting the Australian Parliament before Bart's public apology.
 Bart makes his public apology, but an unsatisfied Parliament demands Bart receive a "booting" — a kick on the buttocks with an oversize boot — as corporal punishment.
-Desperate, Bart and Homer escape and the family flees to the embassy, chased by a large, angry mob.
-After a stand-off, the two governments propose a compromise: one kick from the Prime Minister, through the gate of the embassy, with a regular wing-tip shoe.
-Marge protests, but Bart agrees to the punishment.
-However, Bart dodges the kick, moons the Australians with the words "Don't tread on me" written on his buttocks, and hums "The Star-Spangled Banner".
+Homer stops the punishment and, managing to grab the boot and put it on, threatens to "boot" the Prime Minister before Bart and Homer escape through a window and the family flees to the embassy, chased by a large, angry mob, which includes Conover.
+After a stand-off at the US Embassy, the two governments propose a compromise: one kick from the Prime Minister, through the gate of the embassy, with a regular wing-tip shoe.
+Marge protests as she tries to reason with the Australian Government but fails, and Bart, moved by the American imagery in the embassy, agrees to the punishment.
+However, during the punishment and before he's kicked, Bart dodges the kick, moons the Australians with the words "Don't tread on me" written on his buttocks, and hums "The Star-Spangled Banner".
 The outraged mob storms the embassy, and the Simpsons and the embassy staff are evacuated by helicopter.
-From the air, the Simpsons notice that Bart's bullfrog has reproduced, and its offspring are wreaking havoc on Australia's ecosystem and farms.
-They gleefully laugh, unaware a koala has stowed away aboard their helicopter and may inadvertently be introduced to U.S. territories.
+The Simpsons notice that Bart's bullfrog has reproduced, and its offspring are wreaking havoc on Australia's ecosystem and farms.
+They gleefully laugh, unaware a koala has stowed away aboard their helicopter.